 If you are able to use only your keyboard to clearly move around the page and interact with it, then the website passed the quick test.
 If your test was unsuccessful, you now understand the frustrations some people feel when they are unable to navigate.
 This is a great exercise that anyone can do to quickly test for accessibility.

 We keep accessibility in mind at Laughlin Constable by designing and developing websites so that people with disabilities can navigate, interact with and understand.
 Everyone should have equal access to the information on the web.
-I encourage you to learn more about web accessibility and how you can bring awareness.
-Visit WebAIM.org
+We encourage you to learn more about web accessibility and how you can bring awareness.
+Visit WebAIM.org to learn more.